medhalabs/portox/README.md

-# portox — Portfolio & Trade Journal + Portfolio Analytics SaaS
+# portik — Portfolio & Trade Journal + Portfolio Analytics SaaS

 **Disclaimer:** This platform does not provide investment advice.
 Analytics are for educational purposes only.